 1. Plank with alternating leg raises – 4 sets.

-Hitch - until a normal heart rate is reached.
+Cool down until normal heart rate is reached.

 Difficult level

-In the article, I will tell you about the newfangled Tabata interval training protocol, which is intended for rapid weight loss (fat burning) and some other information about losing weight.
+In the article, I will tell you about the newfangled interval training Tabata protocol, which is intended for rapid weight loss (fat burning) and some other information about weight loss.

-And so, it all started with the fact that I received a letter in the mail, I quote (it is large, I cut it off):
+And so, it all started when I received a letter in the mail, I quote (it’s big, I cut it off):

 Hello.
-I tried everything, but the excess fat still hangs on my stomach and sides, drew attention to the well-known method of losing weight called interval training according to the Tabata system.
-What do you think about it?
-Helps?
+I tried everything, but the excess fat still hung on my stomach and sides, so I turned my attention to a well-known method of losing weight called Tabata interval training.
+What do you think about this?
+Does it help?

-Oops, I just haven't tried it.
-First, the husband gave a hoop for weight loss, twisted it until blue in the face, drank pills (cut out the name), put on garbage bags and then went to run for about an hour, then instead of bags I bought a weight loss belt, and put it on my stomach and also went to run.
-With all this, I practically don’t eat anything, I don’t eat after six, I excluded everything fatty and fried from the diet, I removed sweets, but still nothing helps.
-I've tried a lot of methods to lose weight, but nothing helps.
+Oh, what have I not tried.
+First, my husband gave me a hoop for weight loss, I twirled it until I was blue in the face, took pills (cut out the name), put garbage bags on myself and then went for a run for about an hour, then instead of the bags I bought a weight loss belt, and put it on my stomach and also went for a run.
+Despite all this, I eat practically nothing, I don’t eat after six, I’ve eliminated everything fatty and fried from my diet, I’ve eliminated sweets, but still nothing helps.
+I've tried a bunch of weight loss methods, but nothing helps.

-I decided to insert this dialogue (with the permission of the girl) into the article so that you ALL understand the following extremely important information.
+I decided to insert this dialogue (with the girl's permission) into the article so that you ALL understand the extremely important information that follows.
 After all, there are a huge number of people like this girl.
-And everyone is brainwashed with disinformation to the very core...
+And everyone is brainwashed to the very core with misinformation...

-That's what I said (to myself or aloud, I don't remember anymore) when I heard about this method.
-I will not hide, I am very categorical about all these newfangled methods, including this Tabata, which guarantees to lose weight in 4 or 7 or 15 or whatever they come up with minutes a day.
+This is exactly what I said (to myself or out loud, I don’t remember) when I heard about this method.
+I won’t hide it, I am very categorical about all these newfangled methods, including this Tabata, which guarantees to lose weight in 4 or 7 or 15 or whatever they come up with minutes a day.

 Why?
 Yes, because any weight loss begins with a diet, not with training.
-Diet is the BASIS, and training is secondary.
-Without the right diet, you can train all day long (not like 4 minutes a day.) to ****** = you still won't succeed.
+Diet is the BASIC and training is secondary.
+Without a proper diet, you can train at least all day (not like 4 minutes a day) until ****** = you still won’t succeed.
 Rest assured…

-That is why the girl who wrote to me by mail (and there are a huge number of people like her) does not work out.
-Because excluding sweet, fried and fatty foods or stupidly starving is not a diet)), because any workouts (including newfangled tabata and others) don’t work without a diet.
+That’s why the girl who wrote to me by email (and there are a huge number of people like her) doesn’t succeed.
+Because excluding sweets, fried foods and fatty foods or simply starving is not a diet)), because any workout (including newfangled ones like tabata and others) does not work without a diet.

-This is the fundamentals.
-WELL, WHY, WHY, WHY is it so hard to UNDERSTAND?!
+This is the basics.
+WELL, WHY, WHY, WHY is it so difficult to UNDERSTAND this?!

-Most people are looking for some kind of magical weight loss method: hoops, green teas, films, bags, scrubs, corsets / belts / massagers / electric stimulators, newfangled weight loss methods ... and other shit, preferring to believe in sweet lies, instead of bitter, but effective truth...
+Most people are looking for some magical methods of losing weight: hoops, green teas, films, bags, scrubs, corsets/belts/massagers/electric stimulators, newfangled weight loss techniques... and other shit, preferring to believe in sweet lies instead of bitter, but effective ones truth...

 20 sec work